 Already available in the app store, Fleksy’s unique gesture system lets you swipe to input punctuation, spaces or break into next lines and more.
 Multiple layout modes let you see more of your screen, and we love the cool invisible keyboard that lets you type over pictures and keep your eyes off your screen.
 You can already use Fleksy with the Twitter, Facebook and Messages apps.
 An SDK is available, so developers can install the keyboard in their apps.

 One of the most popular Android keyboards, SwiftKey will help you type faster and more accurately with intuitive next-word prediction, autocorrect and gesture typing (swipe).
 We love that you can split this keyboard into 2 and dock it wherever you want to make the layout more tablet friendly.
-SwiftKey is working on an iOS 8 version, so we can expect to see the app debut in the App Store this fall.
+SwiftKey’s iOS 8 version offers two themes and launch — Nickel Dark and Light — and will be available for download at 1 p.m.
+ET on Sept.
+17.

 Tiny keys on your iPhone’s screen can be difficult to hit accurately.
 Enter Snapkeys Zones.
 Instead of hitting specific buttons, you hit the zone that a letter is in and Snapkeys will guess the word you’re typing.
 So if you hit “w” instead of “q” when typing “Queen,” the keyboard will be smart enough to tell what you meant to type.